UEFA Euro 1980: Bid process

 This was the first European Championship in which eight teams, rather than four, contested the finals tournament.
 On 17 October 1977 UEFA announced that England, Greece, Italy, Netherlands, Switzerland and West Germany had expressed interest in hosting this event.
-On 19 October UEFA's Organising Committee decided to assign the hosting to England or Italy (expressing its favour to the latter, the former having already hosted the FIFA World Cup just 11 years earlier), and on 12 November the Organising Committee and the Executive Committee announced that Italy had been chosen unanimously.
+On 19 October UEFA's Organising Committee decided to assign the hosting to England or Italy (expressing its favour to the latter, the former having already hosted the FIFA World Cup just 14 years earlier), and on 12 November the Organising Committee and the Executive Committee announced that Italy had been chosen unanimously.
 Seven countries had to qualify for the finals, and the draw for the qualifying round took place in Rome on 30 November 1977.
 Also for the first time, the hosts, in this case Italy, qualified automatically for the finals.

 Overview

 Because of the expanded format, the finals tournament went through some changes as well.
 Two groups of four teams each were created; each team would play all others within their group.
-The winners of the groups would go straight to the final (there were no semi-finals), while the runners-up disputed the third place play-off.
+The winners of the groups would qualify directly for the final (there were no semi-finals), while the runners-up contested the third place play-off.

 The tournament failed to draw much enthusiasm from spectators and TV viewers.
 Attendance was generally poor except for matches involving the Italian team.
-The defensive style of play of many teams led to a succession of dull matches.
+The tournament format, which required a team to win their group in order to progress to the final, led to a succession of dull, defensive matches.
 Hooliganism, already a rising problem in the 1970s, made headlines again at the first-round match between England and Belgium where riot police had to use tear gas, causing the match to be held up for five minutes in the first half.
 The only bright spots were the emergence of a new generation of talented German stars such as Bernd Schuster, Hans-Peter Briegel, Horst Hrubesch, Hansi Müller and Karl-Heinz Rummenigge, and the inspirational performance of Belgium (around rising stars such as Jan Ceulemans, Eric Gerets, Jean-Marie Pfaff, and Erwin Vandenbergh) who reached the final, only losing to West Germany (2–1) by a Hrubesch goal two minutes before time.

 Qualification

 Greece made their major tournament debut.
 Spain and Italy made their first appearances since their wins in 1964 and 1968, respectively.
 England also qualified for the first time since 1968.
 Belgium qualified after missing the 1976 tournament.
-Yugoslavia didn't qualify after hosting the previous tournament.
-Other notable absentees were USSR, France and Hungary.
-This was the last time until 2008 Denmark failed to qualify.
+Yugoslavia did not qualify after hosting the previous tournament.
+Other notable absentees were the USSR, France, and Hungary.
+This was the last time until 2008 that Denmark failed to qualify.